zhenjiao/openlocTest/loc/zh-CN/articles/application-insights/app-insights-release-notes-dotnet.md

 - Moved telemetry initializers and telemetry modules from separate sub-namespaces to the root `Microsoft.ApplicationInsights.Extensibility.Web` namespace.
 - Removed "Web" prefix from names of telemetry initializers and telemetry modules because it is already included in the `Microsoft.ApplicationInsights.Extensibility.Web` namespace name.
-- Moved `DeviceContextInitializer` 从 `Microsoft.ApplicationInsights` assembly to the `Microsoft.ApplicationInsights.Extensibility.Web` assembly and converted it to an `ITelemetryInitializer`.
+- Moved `DeviceContextInitializer` from the `Microsoft.ApplicationInsights` assembly to the `Microsoft.ApplicationInsights.Extensibility.Web` assembly and converted it to an `ITelemetryInitializer`.
 - Change namespace and assembly names from `Microsoft.ApplicationInsights.Extensibility.RuntimeTelemetry` to `Microsoft.ApplicationInsights.Extensibility.DependencyCollector` for consistency with the name of the NuGet package.
 - Rename `RemoteDependencyModule` to `DependencyTrackingTelemetryModule`.
 - Rename `CustomPerformanceCounterCollectionRequest` to `PerformanceCounterCollectionRequest`.

 ## Version 0.17
 - Removed dependency to EventSource NuGet for the framework 4.5 applications.
 - Anonymous User and Session cookies will not be generated on server side.
 To implement user and session tracking for web apps, instrumentation with JS SDK is now required – cookies from JavaScript SDK are still respected.
-Telemetry modules ```WebSessionTrackingTelemetryModule``` 和 ```WebUserTrackingTelemetryModule``` are no longer supported and were removed from ApplicationInsights.config file.
+Telemetry modules ```WebSessionTrackingTelemetryModule``` and ```WebUserTrackingTelemetryModule``` are no longer supported and were removed from ApplicationInsights.config file.
 Note that this change may cause a significant restatement of user and session counts as only user-originated sessions are being counted now.
 - OSVersion is no longer populuated by SDK by default.
 When empty, OS and OSVersion is calculated by Application Insights pipeline, based on the user agent.
 - Persistence channel optimized for high-load scenarios is used for web SDK.
 "Spiral of death" issue fixed.
 Spiral of death is a condition when spike in telemetry items count that greatly exceeds throttling limit on endpoint will lead to retry after certain time and will be throttled during retry again.
 - Developer Mode is optimized for production.
 If left by mistake it will not cause as big overhead as before attempting to output additional information.